danbirch9000/nuxt-spike/README.md

 #
 To run locally amend common/auth.js to change isProd flag to false.

+Make sure node is set to 9.8.0

+Log into the site using Github account for test data

 This will point the auth service at localhost:1337

 Fire up firebase project /Users/dan/Workspace/firebase